Task

 await : Task a b, (a -> Task c b) -> Task c b

-Take the success value from a given Task
+Take the success value from a given Task and use that to generate a new Task.

 For example we can use this to run tasks in sequence like follows;